bio-phys/RefinementModels.jl/README.md

 # Usage

-The sub-folder /example/ contains scripts to generate models and save the output for subsequent reweighting with BioEn [1].
+The sub-folder /example/ contains scripts to generate models and save the generated data for subsequent reweighting with BioEn [1].

 See https://github.com/bio-phys/BioEn for a Python/C implementation and https://github.com/bio-phys/BioEn.jl for a Julia implementation of methods to solve the BioEn optimization problem [2].